brunoscopelliti/brunoscopelliti.com/www/content/blog/how-to-configure-ssh-keys-for-different-github-accounts-on-the-same-pc.md

 ---
 draft: true
 title: "How to configure SSH keys for different GitHub accounts on the same pc"
-preview: "Recently I fought - and in at the end succeded - to configure two different set of SSH keys for different GitHub account on the same computer."
+preview: "Recently I fought - and at the end succeded - to configure two different set of SSH keys for different GitHub account on the same computer."
 date: 2021-02-16T15:19:43+01:00
 meta_description: "Configure SSH keys for different GitHub accounts on the same pc"
 categories: ["Tools", "git", "memo"]